-Updated in March 2010, because that above one is way outdated: Here is the Cliff’s Notes version of the past two-plus years, divided into three rounds.
+Updated in March 2010, because that above one is way outdated: Here is the Cliff’s Notes version of the past eight-plus years, divided into three rounds.

 Round One began on July 30, 2007 when Austin was diagnosed with bilateral Wilms’ tumor, cancer in both his kidneys.
 His treatment lasted eight months and included four abdominal surgeries, the removal of his entire right kidney and 40% of his left, and twenty weeks of chemotherapy.
 The details of that round are summarized on the Austin’s Story page, which is a seriously shortened version of what I wrote on his Carepage between August 2007 and March 2008.
 Excerpts from those months can be found interspersed throughout this blog as well, especially in this post.

 Round Two coincided with the launch of this blog and took place in March and April of 2009.
 After thirteen glorious cancer-free months, a CT scan revealed a new mass floating in his left abdominal cavity (not in the kidney itself).
 A biopsy confirmed that it was indeed a Wilms’ tumor and we were left reeling, certain that his cancer had recurred.
 The tumor was removed in yet another major surgery after which we learned that it was actually an old tumor, and instead of a dreaded recurrence, this episode was labeled the much vaguer (but much better) “residual cancer.”
 The whole thing lasted a mere three weeks and we suddenly found ourselves back where we’d started.